react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### How does the application boot up?

-Like any other webpage your app starts with the [`app/index.html`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/index.html) file.
+Like any other webpage your app starts with the [`app/index.html`](../../app/index.html) file.
 React will render your application into `div#app` .

 But how do we include all of your react components into a single HTML file?
-That's where webpack comes into the picture. webpack will literally pack your application into small javascript files.
+That's where Webpack comes into the picture.
+Webpack will literally pack your application into small javascript files.
 These files will be injected into the `index.html` as `<script>` tags.

 When your application is deployed on a server, browsers will load this HTML file.
-The Javascript files that webpack has included will be executed by the browser, thereby booting up your React application!
+The Javascript files that Webpack has included will be executed by the browser, thereby booting up your React application!
 It's magic really!
 No, not really, though it can certainly seem that way.
 Let's dissect this phenomenon to better know what's really going on.

 ### `app/app.js`: